Amarnath510/javascript30/README.md

 - To start tasks that have "package.json" do,
   - npm install
   - npm start
-- Use `this.getBoundingClientRect()` to get the current link position on hover.
+- Use `element.getBoundingClientRect()` to get element position coordinates(width, height, top, left etc).